zyu86810-byte/PDNS-DODE/README.md

 - numpy 1.23.5: For numerical computations (e.g., PageRank calculation, solution space optimization).

 ### 3. Optional Dependency
-- influenceModel 0.1.3: For evaluating the Linear Threshold (LT) influence diffusion model (used in the paper's experiments; not required for core algorithm execution).
+- influenceModel: For evaluating the Linear Threshold (LT and IC) influence diffusion model (used in the paper's experiments; not required for core algorithm execution).

 ### 4. Experimental Hardware (for Reproducibility)
 The experiments reported in the paper were conducted on a machine with: